OpportunityInsights/Atlas-Chat/README.md

 ## LLM Vocabulary

-OpenAI provides two different services through its API that are used in this project: text generation with chat-GPT and embedding generation.
-Text generation is the process of prompting a model like chat-GPT-4o and getting a response consisting of text.
-For example, putting in the prompt "tell me about standard deviation" will get a response like "Standard deviation is a measure of the amount of variation or dispersion in a set of values.
-It indicates how much the individual data points in a dataset differ from the mean (average) of the dataset".
-Embedding generation is the process of putting text into a model like text-embedding-3-large to get out a vector that represents the meaning of the text.
+OpenAI offers two main services through its API that are used in this project: text generation with chat-GPT and embedding generation.

+Text generation involves providing a prompt to a model like gpt-4o and receiving a text-based response.
+For example, if you prompt “Tell me about standard deviation,” the model might respond with: “Standard deviation is a measure of the amount of variation or dispersion in a set of values.
+It indicates how much the individual data points in a dataset differ from the mean (average) of the dataset.”

-Embeddings, vectors representing the meaning of text, are useful during search processes because it is easy to calculate the distance between two of them.
-The smaller the distance, the closer the two pieces of text that the embeddings represent are to each other in meaning.
+Embedding generation involves inputting text into a model, such as text-embedding-3-large, which outputs a vector representing the meaning of the text.
+These embeddings are useful in search processes because the distance between two vectors can be calculated.
+A smaller distance indicates that the two pieces of text are more similar in meaning.

-While sometimes prompting chat-GPT with a question and getting text back is all an application needs, in certain cases it is more useful for chat-GPT to provide a formatted response that can be used to call a function.
-For example, if the user says "What is the wether in Boston?" it would be nice if chat-GPT could respond with a JSON object containing the name of a function which could be called to get the weather for a certain city and the name of the city that should be used, in this case Boston.
-This capability of chat-GPT during text generation is called a function call.
+While simple text generation is sufficient for many applications, there are cases where it’s more beneficial for chat-GPT to provide a structured response that can be used to trigger specific functions.
+For instance, if a user asks, “What is the weather in Boston?”, it would be ideal if chat-GPT could return a JSON object specifying the name of a function to call for retrieving the weather, along with the relevant parameters, such as the city name “Boston”.
+This ability to generate a function call during text generation is a feature of chat-GPT.

-A function call is a way to get a regular formatted response from an LLM like chat-GPT.
-Instead of responding to a prompt with plain text, if a function call is used, the LLM can choose to either responds with plain text or with a JSON output representing the parameters to use to call a certain function.
-A programmer can also specify that the LLM should always call a certain function and never return plain text.
+A function call allows the model to output a structured response instead of plain text.
+When a function call is enabled, the model can either return plain text or a JSON object with the necessary parameters to execute a specific function.
+Developers can also configure the model to always use a function call for certain prompts, ensuring that it consistently provides structured outputs instead of plain text.

 ## Structure